nucypher/nucypher/docs/source/staking/stake_initialization.rst

 -----------------

 #.
 Obtain and Secure NU
 #.
-Install ``nucypher`` on Staker's system (:doc:`/installation`)
+Install ``nucypher`` on Staker's system (pip :doc:`/references/pip-installation` and docker are supported)
 #.
 Configure nucypher CLI for staking (`3.
 Configure nucypher for staking`_)
 #.
 Bond a Worker to your Staker using the worker's ethereum address (see `6.
 Bond a worker`_)
 #.
 Manage active stakes (:doc:`stake_management`)

 .. important::

     Once NU is locked in the staking escrow contract, a worker node must be run to unlock it.
+Worker's make periodic automated commitments which spend ~200k gas each transaction.
+Be sure to consider this operational cost when locking NU.

 .. note::

-    If you are running a testnet node, Testnet tokens can be obtained by joining the `Discord server <https://discord.gg/7rmXa3S>`_ and typing ``.getfunded <YOUR_STAKER_ETH_ADDRESS>`` in the #testnet-faucet channel.
+    If you are running an Ibex testnet node, Testnet tokens can be obtained by joining the `Discord server <https://discord.gg/7rmXa3S>`_ and typing ``.getfunded <YOUR_STAKER_ETH_ADDRESS>`` in the #testnet-faucet channel.